mwmlln/ms2_learn_music_notation/README.md

     1  Visit How To Play page by clicking the menu in the navigation bar.
     <details><summary>How To Play Page</summary> <img src="assets/images/readme_ss/howto_ss.jpg"></details>

-    2  Display popup window with all music notations used in the game and corresponding alphabet names by pressing HINT button located in the centre of the navigation bar.
+    2  Display popup window with all music notation used in the game and corresponding alphabet names by pressing HINT button located in the centre of the navigation bar.
 This HINT window can be accessed during the game if a user wants to see the image.

     <details><summary>Hint popup window</summary> <img src="assets/images/readme_ss/hint_window_ss.jpg"></details>

-    3   Press large play button to start the game.
+    3   Press the large play button to start the game.
 By pressing this button, the start button disappears and the gaming panel will display, allowing user to engage with the game.
     Following describe general game process once the start button is pressed.

       * Countdown timer will start counting down from 60 seconds.